biorobotics/lab_website/README.md

    This is where you will save the file.
 Make sure to edit your commit message to be very clear.

 7. Open a pull request from your branch.

+## Adding publications to the website
+If you are here to add your publications to the website, please use this link: [https://biorobotics.ri.cmu.edu/papers/PHP/index.php](https://biorobotics.ri.cmu.edu/papers/PHP/index.php).
+You might have to reach out to one of the site admins for login credentials of this page.